ventolab/CellphoneDB/docs/RESULTS-DOCUMENTATION.md

 With this `statistical_analysis` method, we predict enriched receptor–ligand interactions between two cell types based on expression of a receptor by one cell type and a ligand by another cell type, using scRNA-seq data.
 To identify the most relevant interactions between cell types, we look for the cell-type specific interactions between ligands and receptors.

 Importantly:
-1. Only receptors and ligands expressed in more than a user-specified threshold percentage of the cells in the specific cluster (`--threshold` default is 0.1) are tested and will get a mean value in the significant.txt output.
+1. Only receptors and ligands expressed in more than a user-specified threshold percentage of the cells in the specific cluster (`threshold` default is 0.1) are tested and will get a mean value in the significant.txt output.
-2. For the multi-subunit heteromeric complexes, we require that 2a. all subunits of the complex are expressed by a proportion of cells (`--threshold`), and then 2b.
-We use the member of the complex with the minimum expression to compute the interaction means and perform the random shuffling.
+2. For the multi-subunit heteromeric complexes, we require that:
+   1. all subunits of the complex are expressed by a proportion of cells (`threshold`), and then
+   2. We use the member of the complex with the minimum expression to compute the interaction means and perform the random shuffling.

 We then perform pairwise comparisons between all cell types.
-First, we randomly permute the cluster labels of all cells (1,000 times as a default) and determine the mean of the average receptor expression level in a cluster and the average ligand expression level in the interacting cluster.
+First, we randomly permute the cluster labels of all cells (1,000 default) and determine the mean of the average receptor expression level in a cluster and the average ligand expression level in the interacting cluster.
 For each receptor–ligand pair in each pairwise comparison between two cell types, this generates a null distribution.
 By calculating the proportion of the means which are equal or higher than the actual mean, we obtain a p-value for the likelihood of cell-type specificity of a given receptor–ligand complex.
 We then prioritise interactions that are highly enriched between cell types based on the number of significant pairs, so that the user can manually select biologically relevant ones.

 #### Cell subsampling for accelerating analyses (Optional METHOD 2)
 Sc-RNA-seq datasets are growing in size exponentially as technological developments and protocol improvements enable the sequencing of more and more cells.
 Large-scale datasets can profile hundreds of thousands cells, which presents a challenge for the existing analysis methods in terms of both memory usage and runtime.
-In order to improve the speed and efficiency of our protocol and facilitate its broad accessibility, we integrated subsampling as described in Hie et al. 2018 (PMID: 31176620).
+In order to improve the speed and efficiency of our protocol and facilitate its broad accessibility, we integrated subsampling as described in Hie *et al.* 2019 (PMID: 31176620).
 This "geometric sketching" approach aims to maintain the transcriptomic heterogeneity within a dataset with a smaller subset of cells.
 The subsampling step is optional, enabling users to perform the analysis either on all cells, or with other subsampling methods of their choice.

 Alternatively, the user can downsample the number of cells using their preferred method.
 We recommend the users use downsample their dataset to even out the contribution of each cell type (i.e. the number of cells in each cell type).
 This will ensure that the null distribution is representing all the cell types evenly (i.e. not biased towards cell types with larger numbers of cells).

 ## METHOD 3.
 Retrieval of differentially expressed receptor-ligand

 With this `degs_analysis` method introduced in version 3 the user can retrieve interactions where all their gene participants are expressed (in the corresponding cell type pair) and at least one gene participant is differentially expressed (list provided by the user).
-More specifically, this method will retrieve as **relevant** those interactions where:
+More specifically, this method will retrieve as **relevant** those interactions meeting both of these criteria:
-   - (i) all the genes in the interaction are expressed in the corresponding cell type by more than 10% of cells (`--threshold 0.1`) and
+   1. all the genes in the interaction are expressed in the corresponding cell type by more than 10% of cells (`threshold = 0.1`)
-   - (ii) at least one gene-cell type pair is in the provided `DEG.tsv` file.
+   2. at least one gene-cell type pair is in the provided `DEG.tsv` file.

 The relevant/selected interactions will be labelled as 1 in the `relevant_interactions.txt` file and will get a mean assigned in the "significant_means.csv" file.